 In 2015, Rewilding Europe and the Taurus Foundation signed a partnership agreement on the Tauros Programme.
 In this partnership, the main role for the Taurus Foundation is to take care of the breeding programme, with scientific support from Wageningen University, Department of Animal Breeding and Genetics.
-The main role of Rewilding Europe in this partnership is to provide breeding locations for the Tauros, in our rewilding areas or in areas that are part of the European Rewilding Network.
+The main role of Rewilding Europe in this partnership is to provide breeding locations for the Tauros, in our rewilding landscapes or in areas that are part of the European Rewilding Network.
 The partnership evolved well and we have made considerable progress as can be seen below.

 Since the start of the Tauros Programme, breeding of Tauros is happening in six different countries: Spain, Portugal, Croatia, Czech Republic, Romania and the Netherlands.
 For each breeding area, different breeds are selected that best represent and combine Aurochs traits with a good adaptation to local habitats, such as to food, local climate and dealing with predators.
 For four of the mentioned areas location-specific breeding and management-plans have been made.

 The breeding programme

 Via DNA research of most of the primitive breeds in Europe we have selected eight breeds for the programme, including Sayaguesas and Maronesas in Portugal, while in Croatia we use grey cattle from Boskarin and Slavonian Grey origin.
 One of the existing herds of Maremmana primitiva in Italy (20 animals) was bought to save the breed and include it in the breeding programme, through a Rewilding Europe Capital loan that was provided to the Taurus Foundation.

 Genetic research through DNA-samplings of the offspring of these breeds provides us with genetic information, which in combination with phenology, health conditions and behavior is used to select the best animals for further back-breeding and rewilding.
 In the total herd of ca. 500 animals, there are still 160 animals that belong to the founding population, 150 to the first generation of cross-breeds (F1), 130 to the F2, 50 to the F3 and 15 to the F4 generation.